JokerJohn/MS-Mapping/README.md

 ![image-20240807095347540](./README/image-20240807095347540.png)

-- Use the [python scripts](https://github.com/JokerJohn/SLAMTools/tree/main/PCD) to get and visulize all the session trajectory and session map, together with the merged map.
+- Use the [python scripts](https://github.com/JokerJohn/SLAMTools/tree/main/Ms_mapping) to get and visualize all the session trajectory and session map, together with the merged map.

 ![image-20240807101744799](./README/image-20240807101744799.png)